 My love and sympathies go out to anyone feeling low and fucked up.
 I know I am feeling about a million different ways of fucked up right now.
 But I know it will get better, too.
 And I will always remember Justin as a hopeful person who reminded me of why I came back, and why I started befriended people again.
 Because people are worth befriending.
 And people are worth your time.

-stevejones313 asked: We've all heard of Goodwin's Law ("As an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches 1.") and Murphey's Law ("Anything that can go wrong, will go wrong.") and Newton's First Law ("The first law states that if the net force (the vector sum of all forces acting on an object) is zero, then the velocity of the object is constant").
+stevejones313 said: We've all heard of Goodwin's Law ("As an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches 1.") and Murphey's Law ("Anything that can go wrong, will go wrong.") and Newton's First Law ("The first law states that if the net force (the vector sum of all forces acting on an object) is zero, then the velocity of the object is constant").
 My question is, if you had your own set of laws, what would PushingUpRoses' First Law be?

 The PushingUpRoses law: As technology expands and grows with new methods of development and complex new hardware, the more you will set motherboards on fire.

 starlightsrandomstuff said: When did you first decide to get so many wonderful tattooes?
 What draws you to them?

 I got my first tattoo when I was 17.
 At the time, I thought I would get only one.
 It was a slow buildup to what I have today.
 The history and culture behind body mod intrigues me highly and I am continually researching/reading about it.
 I also feel beautiful and powerful with my tattoos.
 We all make aesthetic choices based on what we feel suits us the best.
 Tattoos suit my personal standards the best.